JuliaPy/pyjulia/docs/source/usage.md

 ```
 In [1]: %load_ext julia.magic
-Initializing Julia interpreter.
+Initializing Julia runtime.
 This may take some time...

 In [2]: %%julia
    ...: Base.banner(IOContext(stdout, :color=>true))